Design Governance

 What happened: ASIC updated leverage limits for retail traders.
 Legal provided new disclosure requirements.
 14-day deadline to implement.

-Outcome: Zero violations.
-Legal confirmed design met ASIC requirements.
+Outcome: Legal confirmed design met ASIC requirements.
 Design system component became reusable template for future regulatory updates.

 Example 2: PawsRoam Age Verification Design